bitnami/containers/containers/postgresql/README.md

 > **Note:** For more advanced setups, you can define different replication groups with the `application_name` parameter, by setting the `POSTGRESQL_CLUSTER_APP_NAME` environment variable.

+### Fsync
+By default, fsync is turned on in the configuration.
+This means that the PostgreSQL server will try to make sure that updates are physically written to disk.
+It is possible to turn fsync off, which can be beneficial when running the image for testing purposes.
+Turning fsync off will often result in a performance benefit, but can however cause unrecoverable data corruption in the event of a power failure or system crash.

 ## Configuration file

 The image looks for `postgresql.conf` file in `/opt/bitnami/postgresql/conf/`.
 You can mount a volume at `/bitnami/postgresql/conf/` and copy/edit the `postgresql.conf` file in the `/path/to/postgresql-persistence/conf/`.
 The default configurations will be populated to the `conf/` directory if it's empty.